KopiasCsaba/PhantomAnimationFramework/README.md

 So the next frame will be something_0000.png, after that something_0001.png.

  * All node that has 'export' class will be exported with the filename prefix that is in the node's data-name attribute.
+ * Feel free to customize it for your own needs.
+This is just a bootstrap for you to get productive quickly, but remember that this is not a higly polished userfriendly tool.

 # How does it run?
 ## When you start the render in PhantomJS: